codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 - `Temp`: The Temp directory holds temporary files generated during the build process.
 Caching this directory can prevent redundant regeneration of temporary data, such as asset import caches, asset bundle dependencies, and shader compilations.

 ### Using Codemagic's caching system
-You can cache up to **1 GB** files for each workflow you have by specifying the paths you want to cache like this.
+You can cache up to **3GB** files for each workflow you have by specifying the paths you want to cache like this.
 {{< highlight yaml "style=paraiso-dark">}}
     cache:
       cache_paths: